17 Top Marketing Channels for a B2B SaaS

 So you want to prioritize the marketing channels that will have the largest impact on your revenue.

-Will PPC might open the floodgates for leads coming in, you can easily blow through your marketing budget and not have anything left for inbound channels.
+If PPC might open the floodgates for leads coming in, you can easily blow through your marketing budget and not have anything left for inbound channels.

-The same goes for inbound.
-If you find your webinars aren’t driving quality leads, you’ll likely want to put them on pause until you have more flexibility with your marketing budget.
+If your webinars aren’t driving quality leads, you’ll likely want to put them on pause until you have more flexibility with your marketing budget.

 As an early-stage SaaS, you have to be precise with your marketing efforts.